When to Automate Software Testing?

 Time-consuming tests - All tests which require plenty of time to be completed can be considered for automation, too.
 Long end-to-end scenarios are an excellent example in these terms.

-Pros & cons of automated testing
+Advantages and disadvantages of automated testing

 Every coin has two sides, and test automation has advantages and disadvantages as well.
 So let's get into the nitty-gritty in order to understand when to use test automation and when it is better to opt for manual testing.